fortran-lang/fpm/PACKAGING.md

 end module type_kinds
 ```

-and there are no changes to our `fpm.toml` relative to the single-module
+and there are no changes to our `fpm.toml` relative to previous examples.
-example.

 Like before, notice that the module `type_kinds` is name exactly as the
 source file that contains it.